crawl/crawl/crawl-ref/readme.txt

 * Patches.
 If you like to, you can download the source code and apply patches.
-Both patches for bug fixes as well as implementation of new features is welcome.
+Both patches for bug fixes as well as implementation of new features are very much welcome.
-Please be sure to read docs/coding_conventions.txt first.
+Please be sure to read /docs/coding_conventions.txt first.

+Thank you, and have fun crawling!